Ricordy/SL-SmartContracts/README.md

 ) internal view returns (uint24) {}

 /// @notice unmount the entry value for checking
-/// @dev the returns allows checking for the limit of NFT minting
+/// @dev the returns allow checking for the limit of NFT minting
 /// @param value the information regarding the current level1 batch
 /// @return cap Collection limit
 /// @return currentID the current token Id